 Did you know that everybody has curves in their back?
 We actually have three distinct and purposeful curves – and they’re perfectly normal.
 In fact, this curvature is necessary as they provide shock absorption and allow mobility in all different ways in our spine.
 The curves are found in the neck (cervical spine), the mid back (thoracic spine), and the lower back (lumbar spine).
 These curves must bend in three planes; side bent (coronal plane), flexed forwards and backwards (sagittal plane) and rotated (transverse plane).

-Scoliosis is a Greek work meaning curved or bent and we often hear it at St Kilda Osteopathy!!
+Scoliosis is a Greek work meaning curved or bent and we often hear it at our osteopathic clinic in Melbourne!
 Scoliosis is a descriptive word use to explain curvatures in the spine that differ from the three natural curves.

 Scoliosis can have many causes, though 80% of them are idiopathic.
 Idiopathic is when a disease or condition is self limiting, spontaneous and often have an unknown cause.

 There are three main types of idiopathic scoliosis and these are categorized by age.

 - Infantile Idiopathic Scoliosis: Before a child is two.
 90% of these rare curves spontaneously resolve